Interviews

 Graduated Harvard Medical School Class of 1979

-Risa Lavizzo-Mourey was born in Seattle, Washington, and earned her undergraduate degree at the State University of New York at Stony Brook.
-She earned her medical degree from Harvard Medical School in 1979 and her master of business administration from the University of Pennsylvania's Wharton School of Business in 1986.
+Risa Lavizzo-Mourey was born in Seattle, WA, and earned her undergraduate degree at the State University of New York at Stony Brook.
+She earned her medical degree from Harvard Medical School in 1979 and her Master of Business Administration from the University of Pennsylvania's Wharton School of Business in 1986.

 Dr. Lavizzo-Mourey joined the Robert Wood Johnson Foundation in 2001 and served as its first woman and first African-American President and CEO from 2003 - 2017.
 She is now the Robert Wood Johnson Foundation PIK Professor of Health Policy and Health Equity at the University of Pennsylvania.